EricZinda/Perplexity/docs/pxHowTo/pxHowTo093Quotes.md

                                               ["unexpected"])
 ~~~

+`quoted()` uses `individual_style_predication_1` because it should never get a set of more than one item, and if it does, it isn't clear what having multiple quoted strings "together" means in MRS. So, we're forcing the system to only pass individuals to us and to report an error if the unexpected case happens.
+In that case, we're using the system error `unexpected` which just prints out "I'm not sure what that means."

+###
-Implementing the [predication contract](../devhowto/devhowtoPredicationContract) on `fw_seq(x,i)` is a little more subtle.
-The meaning of `fw_seq(x,i)` is less linguistic and more mechanical: It is true when `x` and `i` hold the same "quoted term".
+Implementing `fw_seq(x,i)` is a little more subtle.
+The meaning of `fw_seq(x,i)` is less linguistic and more mechanical: It is `true` when `x` and `i` hold the same "quoted term".
 If they are both bound, this is easy to check.
-If `x` is unbound, according to the predication contract, we should conceptually look through all the state in the world to find which state is the same as `i`.
+If `x` is unbound, according to the [predication contract](../pxint/pxint0010PredicationContract), we should conceptually look through all the state in the world and `yield` each state that is the same as `i`.
 Since `i` could be any string, it would be impossible to do it that way.
 Instead, we can just assume that all possible text exists in the world (since files and folders can be named anything), and assume it will always exist.
 So we can simply set `x` to `i` if it is unbound (or vice versa if `i` is unbound):

 ~~~
 @Predication(vocabulary)